Expansion of Major League Baseball: Orlando

-Efforts to bring an MLB team to Orlando, Florida, were initiated in the 1990s.
-While a bid was reportedly made in advance of the 1993 expansion, a second, higher profile bid was made in advance of the 1998 expansion.
-The bid was spearheaded by Orange County chair Linda Chapin.
+Efforts to bring an MLB team to Orlando, Florida, began in the 1990s.
+While a bid was reportedly made before the 1993 expansion, a higher-profile bid was made before the 1998 expansion, spearheaded by Orange County chair Linda Chapin.
 Plans were made to build an open-air stadium in downtown Orlando, funded partially by a $48 million annual tourist tax, and an ownership group was being developed, with Disney and Orlando Magic executives reportedly being targeted.
-Orlando ultimately ended up being passed over for the Tampa Bay Rays in the 1998 expansion, due to the area already having a stadium built and ready, Tropicana Field.
+Orlando was passed over for the Tampa Bay Rays, which already had a stadium: Tropicana Field.

-In November 2019, Pat Williams, a co-founder of the Orlando Magic, unveiled the "Orlando Dreamers", a concept for an MLB expansion team in Orlando.
+In November 2019, Pat Williams, co-founder of the Orlando Magic, unveiled the "Orlando Dreamers", a concept for an MLB expansion team in Orlando.
 Thousands of people indicated interest in buying season tickets on the Orlando Dreamers website in the 24 hours after the announcement.
-The group has proposed building a 45,000-seat domed stadium on a 35.5 acre lot near the Orange County Convention Center along with 1,000 hotel rooms, estimating a cost of $1.7 billion.
+The group had proposed building a 45,000-seat domed stadium on a 35.5 acre lot near the Orange County Convention Center along with 1,000 hotel rooms, estimating a cost of $1.7 billion.
 As of May 2023, the group was seeking $975 million in public funds.
 Williams died in July 2024, putting the project on hiatus.
 A month later, the Orlando Dreamers indicated that they would continue to push forward to bring a team to Orlando.
 On January 29, 2025, it was announced that Cincinnati Reds Hall-of-Famer Barry Larkin would join the effort to bring Major League Baseball to Orlando as the MLB Ambassador for the Orlando Dreamers.
 On March 14, a day after the Tampa Bay Rays canceled their stadium plan in St. Petersburg, the group announced that they had secured a letter of intent for a significant portion of stadium financing and an anchor investor for the control ownership group.
-On April 25, the Orlando Dreamers announced that they have secured $1.5 billion in funding to attract an MLB team and build a stadium in Orlando.
+On April 25, the Orlando Dreamers announced that they had secured $1.5 billion in funding to attract an MLB team and build a stadium in Orlando.
+In August 2026, the Dreamers revealed stadium plans which would see a Populous-designed stadium on a site north of Aquatica and south of State Road 52 in a $2 billion mixed-use development which would include three hotel towers with approximately 1,000 rooms, Class A office space, a museum, a multipurpose events center, restaurants, retail space, and other hospitality offerings and attractions alongside the stadium.

-Orlando is currently home to the NBA's Orlando Magic and MLS' Orlando City SC.
-No level of baseball is currently played in the city, but the city had a long-standing team in the MiLB Southern League, the Orlando Rays (originally the Orlando Caps), from 1919 to 2003.
+Orlando is home to the NBA's Orlando Magic and MLS' Orlando City SC.
+A team in the MiLB Southern League, the Orlando Rays (originally the Orlando Caps), played there from 1919 to 2003.